-- Current prices in an active market for properties of different nature, condition or location (or subject to different lease or other contracts), adjusted to reflect those differences; - (ii) Recent prices of similar properties in less active markets, with adjustments to reflect any changes in economic conditions since the date of the transactions that occurred at those prices; and - (iii) Discounted cash flow projections based on reliable estimates of future cash flows, derived from the terms of any existing lease and other contracts and (where possible) from external evidence such as current market rents for similar properties in the same location and condition, and using discount rates that reflect current market assessments of the uncertainty in the amount and timing of the cash flows. - (iv) The Group engaged external, independent and qualified valuators to determine the fair value of the Group's land and buildings, at least every three years (note 14 (a) 11).
+- Current prices in an active market for properties of different nature, condition or location (or subject to different lease or other contracts), adjusted to reflect those differences; - (ii) Recent prices of similar properties in less active markets, with adjustments to reflect any changes in economic conditions since the date of the transactions that occurred at those prices; and - (iii) Discounted cash flow projections based on reliable estimates of future cash flows, derived from the terms of any existing lease and other contracts and (where possible) from external evidence such as current market rents for similar properties in the same location and condition, and using discount rates that reflect current market assessments of the uncertainty in the amount and timing of the cash flows.

+The Group engaged external, independent and qualified valuators to determine the fair value of the Group's land and buildings, at least every three years (note 14 (a) 11).
 The last independent valuations was done in August 2021.
-The valuations for 2022 was performed by management in September 2022. were performed in September 2022.
+The valuations for 2023 were performed by management in September 2023.